Next few weeks crucial for Slovenia says central bank governor - newspaper

 He said that various bailout possibilities "are being discussed" but gave no details.

-Slovenian banks, mostly state-owned, are nursing some 7.5 billion euros ($10.13 billion) of bad loans and are at the heart of speculation that the country could become the next euro zone member in need of an international bailout.
+Slovenian banks, mostly state-owned, are nursing some 7.5 billion euros (6.33 billion pounds) of bad loans and are at the heart of speculation that the country could become the next euro zone member in need of an international bailout.

 The government has until October 1 to send to the European Commission its reform programme which should enable the country to reduce the budget deficit to 3 percent of GDP in 2015 from 7.9 percent seen this year.